 The prize in this case is a real winner, probably to encourage you to continue with 100 Acre Wood: the Naturespark Gem.
 This summon gem, once unlocked by the Fairy Godmother, will let you summon young Bambi to your side.
 Bambi’s interesting.
 He only costs 1MP but drops magic restoring orbs everywhere he goes, and if you defeat monsters while he’s out, a bar will fill up in the corner.
 Once the bar is complete, Bambi will drop valuable or even rare items depending on the world.
 It’s worth trying out every few worlds just because!
 In fact, thorough use could keep your MP fully charged almost without cost, which could nearly break the game if you’re into that.

-The hunny tree mini-game can’t be lost, but is moderately hard to high-score.
+The hunny tree mini-game can’t be lost, but might take a little practice to high-score.
 The idea is this: Pooh floats up on his balloon eating hunny, and you swat away the bees that try to pop his balloon.
 The camera tries keeps the game locked to one 90 degree slice of the tree, though it does move a little.
 You get more hunny, 10 “points” worth, for swatting each swarm of bees that come after Pooh.
 This is more hunny, in fact, than you would get if you waited for Pooh to eat the stuff one mouthful at a time!
 It pays to be aggressive in your defence.

 Once you’ve gotten as used to climbing the tree as is possible, the easiest way to win is to willingly jump from branches to swat bees below you.
 Once you swat a swarm of bees, Sora will be propelled back to a branch, so there’s no danger in dropping off if your timing is good.
 Usually.
 Sometimes the game screws up putting you back on a branch, too.
 That’s why I suspect the Rush command is broken by accident and not design, as it’s probably using similar code.